For more videos about Islam, view our video library.

 - Brings awareness and appreciation of spiritual reality.

 East Asian Islam differs from that of the Arab world.
 East and Southeast Asian culture is more relaxed than Middle Eastern culture, and because of religious plurality in most countries, Islam does not dominate in the same way.
-In many areas, the form of Islam followed is Folk Islam; a mixture of Islam and animistic beliefs.
 The tenets of Islam are observed, but there are also many non-Islamic rituals and customs.

 Islam in Indonesia

 In Indonesia, over 80 percent of the population is Muslim.
 However it is not an Islamic state.
 Freedom of religion is promised constitutionally and some of the founding fathers of the nation were Christian.
-An “Islamization” of institutions such as military and government has occurred in recent years.
+By population Indonesia the largest Muslim country in the world.